| Ultimately I

 believe that if an appropriate adjustment were made to the periods

-of the ice ages to account for this distortion, however it could
+of the ice ages to account for this distortion, it would show that,

 I believe the ice ages occur because this

 is when the orbits change.
-I believe they are the planet's reaction
+They are part of the planet's adjustment

 Mission-13: Obliquity').